Work Package 1.3 - Biodiversity and ecosystems

 - Public engagement weekend: Held at RBGE to look at stakeholder perceptions of woodland; c.150 people involved, including policy, scientists, land managers and general public.

 - Input into the Forest Livelihoods: The Assessment, Research and Engagement conference (FLARE – a global network) in December included two presentations and a workshop on “Participatory methods for understanding and monitoring changes in forest ecosystem services”.

-We will disseminate protocols for biodiversity net gain into restored temperate rainforest via stakeholder organisations such as the Atlantic Woodland Alliance,and will be assessing and contrasting Cryptosporidium risk at the farm scale across upland areas to provide information to key stakeholders about how to reduce risks.
+We will disseminate our protocols for biodiversity net gain into restored temperate rainforest via stakeholder organisations such as the Atlantic Woodland Alliance and will assess and contrast Cryptosporidium risk at the farm scale across upland areas to provide information to key stakeholders about how to reduce risks.

 - Irvine, KN., Herrett, S. (2018) Does ecosystem quality matter for cultural ecosystem services?
 Journal for Nature Conservation, 46, 1-5.